Archive for March, 2007

 REFERENCE: Keynote Lecture, Perspectives in Lung Cancer Conference, 2-3 March 2007, Seville, Spain

-Cell signalling using the Wnt pathway may hold the key to many, if not all, the genetic pathways to cancer, according to David Jablons, who delivered the Keynote Lecture during the Lung Cancer conference in Seville.
-After his talk he discussed his latest scientific findings with Peter Goodwin.
+Cell signalling using the Wnt pathway may hold the key to many, if not all, the genetic pathways to cancer,

 6 Months Exclusive Breast Feeding for Mothers with HIV Lowers Transmission Rates